 Pillnitz Castle & Park (D)

-Lilac trees with their interesting spiral growth and Germany’s oldest citrus plant, aged over 250 years, are waiting to be admired.
-The Palmtree Glasshouse completed in 1861 and re-opened in 2009 accommodates bird-of-paradise flowers, proteas and “cangaroo paws”.
-Shoots of the famous camellia can be bought from February, which may found your own new camellia dynasty.
+Lilac trees with their interesting spiral growth and Germany’s oldest citrus plant, also over 250 years old, wait to be admired.
+The Palm House completed in 1861 accommodates strelitzias, proteas and “kangaroo paws”.
+Shoots of the famous Camellia can be purchased from February.

 Further to Station E – The Grosssedlitz Baroque Garden, approx. 13km